 Λ

-van Sparta.
+of Sparta.

 Sparta was not a civilisation of words.
 It was a civilisation of principles lived every day — not as rules imposed from outside, but as the inner code of a man who knows who he is.